 Before the Competition starts, Competitors have a minimum of five hours and a maximum of eight hours in which to prepare their workplaces, and to check and prepare tools and materials.
-Any exceptions to this rule require the approval of the Chair and Vice Chair of the Competitions Committee and the Director of Skills Competitions no later than C-3 months.
+Any exceptions to this rule require the approval of the Board members responsible for Competitions Committee leadership and Director of Skills Competitions no later than C-3 months.